kmsmith137/ch_frb_l1_docs/docs/_sources/installation.rst.txt

   - libhdf5.

-    **Currently, the pipeline requires HDF5 version 1.8.12 or later, but does not work with version 1.10.x.
-This will be fixed eventually!**
+    **Currently, the pipeline requires HDF5 version 1.8.12-20.
+It does not work with 1.8.21+ or 1.10.x.
+This will be fixed soon!**

     In the meantime, for instructions for installing a version of HDF5 which is neither too old nor too new, please see `kmsmith137/sp_hdf5/README.md`_.